Transportation Models

 SCAG develops and maintains state-of-the-art transportation models to support SCAG’s planning program.
 These models include:

-These models are applied by SCAG to forecast transportation conditions and resulting air quality.
+SCAG applies these models to forecast transportation conditions and resulting air quality.